RedisLabs/redislabs-docs/content/kubernetes/re-clusters/multi-namespace.md

 - Method 1: Configure the operator to watch for a namespace label and add this label to managed namespaces.
 - Method 2: Configure the operator with an explicit list of namespaces to manage.

-This ConfigMap can be created manually before deploying the RedisEnterpriseCluster, or will be created automatically when a Redis Enterprise cluster (REC) is deployed.
+You can create this ConfigMap manually before deploying the RedisEnterpriseCluster, or it will be created automatically when a Redis Enterprise cluster (REC) is deployed.

 {{<note>}}
-If the REC is configured to watch a namespace without setting the role and role binding permissions, or a namespace that's not created yet, the operator will fail and halt normal operations.
+If the REC is configured to watch a namespace without setting the role and role binding permissions, or a namespace that is not yet created, the operator will fail and halt normal operations.
 {{</note>}}

 ### Method 1: Namespace label (recommended)